vitotai/BrewPiLessGx/README.md

 BrewPiLessGx is [BrewPiLess](https://github.com/vitotai/BrewPiLess) running on ESP32_2432S032C, which is a ESP32 with a touch enabled TFT.
 Built on top of [lvgl](https://lvgl.io), flexbile display and touch based GUI are implemented.

 # Update Note
+- 2024/03/24
+    - reorgnize source structure to make it easier for hardware adpation.
+    - LovyanGFX driver integration

 - 2024/03/20
     - Make Generic display drivers, ArduinoGFX, default configuration.